xprogamer008/TheOtherHostRoles/README.md

 New Aditions:

+- Serial Killer Renamed to Jackal
+- Hunter Renamed to Sidekick
 - A different Doctor added.
 - Original Doctor renamed to nurse
 - Werewolf can Vent now.(the ability still doesnt work)